gagoar/codeowners-generator/README.md

 - **groupSourceComments** (`--group-source-comments`): Instead of generating one comment per rule, enabling this flag will group them, reducing comments to one per source file.
 Useful if your codeowners file gets too noisy.

+- **customRegenerationCommand** (`--custom-regeneration-command`): Specify a custom regeneration command to be printed in the generated CODEOWNERS file, it should be mapped to run codeowners-generator (e.g. "npm run codeowners").

 For more details you can invoke:

 ```sh